akshitasax/EXCAVATE-HT/docs/index.rst

 EXCAVATE-HT Documentation
 =========================

-EXCAVATE-HT (High-Throughput EXtraction of Common Allelic VAriants for Targeted Editing) is a Python-based bioinformatic pipeline to mine population and personalised variant data to identify genomic loci targetable for CRISPR-based allele-specific editing and create single and dual-gRNA libraries to enable high-throughput screens of these edits.
+EXCAVATE-HT (EXtraction of Common Allelic VAriants for Targeted Editing in High-Throughput) is a Python-based bioinformatic pipeline to mine population and personalised variant data to identify genomic loci targetable for CRISPR-based allele-specific editing and create single and dual-gRNA libraries to enable high-throughput screens of these edits.